Taking the SAT or ACT test is hard. But sometimes, dealing with the results is even harder.

 Superscoring the SAT

 How does SAT superscoring work?
 It’s pretty straightforward.
-The three sections in Math, Critical Reading, and Writing are each worth 800 points.
-The composite score (2400) is the sum of the three section scores.
+The two sections — Math and Evidence-Based Reading and Writing — are each worth 800 points.
+The composite score (1600) is the sum of the two section scores.

 For example, say a student takes the SAT twice:

-If a student wanted to superscore these tests from two different test dates, the student would create a new score from only the best subscores, which would be:
+If a student wanted to superscore these tests from two different test dates, he or she would create a new score from only the best subscores, which would be:

-- 800 in Math (from the first test), 650 in Critical Reading (from the second test), and 700 in Writing (from the second test), to give the student a Composite score of 2150.
+- 800 in Math (from the first test) and 650 in Reading and Writing (from the second test) to give the student a Composite score of 1450.